Skip to content

 Hybrid Alcohol-Based Airbrush Body Paints for Temporary Airbrush Tattoos

-Hybrid Water-Based Airbrush Tattoo Paints are quickly becoming the go-to body paints for temporary tattoo artists.
-They are extremely durable, smudge-proof, and long-lasting.
-Many brands make these hybrid alcohol-based paints, but the most popular is ProAiir.
-Their paints are made with a combination of castor oil and alcohol that make them water-resistant and sweat-resistant.
-They can be easily removed with just soap and water, and a gentle sponge or rag.
-They give a beautiful and vibrant look that lasts all day long.
+Extremely durable, smudge-proof, and long-lasting, hybrid water-based airbrush tattoo paints are quickly becoming the go-to body paints for temporary tattoo artists.
+ProAiir is the most popular brand on the market.
+Made from castor oil and alcohol, these paints are water-resistant and sweat-proof.
+Yet, they can be easily removed with just soap and water using a gentle sponge or rag.
+Their beautiful and vibrant look will last all day long.

-When applying any kind of airbrush face paint, it is important to always make sure that the person closes their eyes and holds their breath.
-This is especially important for alcohol-based temporary tattoo paints, as the alcohol fumes can be slightly irritating to the eyes and nose.
-The smell will go away after a few seconds, but it is important to make sure that the person is not breathing in any of the fumes while you are applying the paint.
-Following these simple instructions will help to ensure that the person is as safe and comfortable as possible while they are being painted.
+When applying any airbrush face paint, it is essential to always ensure your model keeps their eyes closed and holds their breath.
+This is especially important for alcohol-based temporary tattoo paints, as the fumes can be slightly irritating to the eyes and nose.
+The smell will go away after a few seconds, but it is important to make sure your model is not breathing in any of the fumes while you are applying the paint.

 Alcohol-Based Airbrush Inks for Temporary Airbrush Tattoos

-Alcohol-based airbrush inks are similar to hybrid inks, but they contain a higher concentration of castor oil.
-This makes the inks much more durable and resistant to water, sweat and smudging.
-Depending on how you take care of your paintwork, the inks can last up to seven days.
+Alcohol-based airbrush inks are similar to hybrid inks but contain a higher concentration of castor oil.
+As a result, they’re much more durable and resistant to water, sweat and smudging.
+With care, the paintwork created with these inks can last up to seven days.
 However, taking too many showers, exposing the paintwork to excessive heat, or rubbing it against sheets and clothes can cause it to decay faster.

 When it comes to creating temporary tattoos or body paintings, hybrids are usually the best choice.
 However, if you need a tattoo that lasts a long time, then inks are the way to go.
 It's important to remember that inks are more difficult to remove and take extra scrubbing, so they should not be used on sensitive areas of the skin like the face.

-When it comes to inks, two of the most popular brands are European Body Art's Endura and ProAiir Inks.
-Both of these brands offer great coverage and long-lasting results, with ProAiir boasting a larger selection of colors.
+European Body Art's Endura and ProAiir Inks provide excellent coverage and long-lasting results, although ProAiir does boast a more extensive selection of colors.

 Airbrush Stencils for Temporary Airbrush Tattoos

-With the ShowOffs full face stencil sets, you can easily create an entire face painting design, no matter your skill level!
+• With ShowOffs full face stencil sets, you can easily create an entire face painting design, no matter your skill level.

-For those who like to mix freehand and stencils, or create their own unique designs by combining different stencils, we offer an extensive selection of face painting stencils, such as TAP Stencils, BAM Stencils, Boomerang Stencils, Ooh Stencils, and more!
+• For those who like to mix freehand and stencils or create their own unique designs by combining different stencils, we offer an extensive selection of face painting stencils from TAP Stencils, BAM Stencils, Boomerang Stencils, Ooh Stencils, and more.

 Brush and Sponges

-Some temporary tattoo artists like to add a few finishing touches by hand using sponges and or brushes although this is more common in the face and body painting of a world with temporary airbrush tattoos.
-This is not necessary and you can do without, but if you wish to, you should always get professional quality sponges and brushes.
+Some temporary tattoo artists like to add a few final details by hand using sponges or brushes, though this is more typical in face and body painting with airbrush tattoos.
+It's not required, but if you choose to do it, make sure to use high-quality sponges and brushes.

 The Extras for Your Temporary Airbrush Tattoos